Popolare Di Vicenza, Veneto And Bailouts: The Ghost Of Lehman Brothers Hangs Over Europe

 Source: Luxembourg Stock Exchange

 BPVI and VB boasted €3.35 billion and €2.67 billion in senior bonds in circulation as of the end of May 2017.
-These bonds took a serious hit in late March 2017 as markets speculated over the prospect that they may follow the fate of subordinated bonds and be “bailed-in”.
+These bonds took a serious hit in late March 2017 as markets speculated over the prospect that they may follow the fate of subordinated bonds and be “bailed-in.”
 Prices for the BPVI 5% October 2018 senior bond (XS0985326502) hit a low of just under 76% of par value before rallying to over 103% at the time of writing after it became clear that senior bondholders will not be subject to losses.

 Figure 5: Banca Popolare di Vicenza 5% senior bond, maturity 25/10/2018